maggierdelaney/module-4-quiz/README.md

 After this, another function was created to populate dynamic feedback to the page after each question, however the function is not working properly in the current state of the project.

-Missing installation includes: properly displayed feedback that is correct (currently it all presents as "wrong" even if the correct answer is clicked), the "All done!" screen does not appear at the appropriate time, does not give the score, and the form for initials to be entered is not present.
+Missing installation includes: properly displayed feedback that is correct (currently it all presents as "wrong" even if the correct answer is clicked), does not give the score, and the form for initials to be entered is not present.

 ## Usage